 Spixworth Infant School receives funding directly to the school from the Local Authority to support the needs of learners with SEN. This is described in a SEN memorandum - you can view our budget share here.
-The notional amount of funding we received for 2021-2022 was £28,892
+The notional amount of funding we received for 2022-2023 was £31,848

 Schools are also able to apply to the Local Authority for 'top up' funding for learners who require support which exceeds that available to the school.
-Pupils with an Educational Health Care Plan (EHCP) are given additional funding to support the provision they need, in 2021-2022 we received £7,414 for pupils with an EHCP.
-We no longer receive cluster funding, in 2021-2022 we received an additional £19,270 in Top-Up Funding.
+Pupils with an Educational Health Care Plan (EHCP) are given additional funding to support the provision they need, in 2022-2023 we received £5,055 for pupils with an EHCP.
+We no longer receive cluster funding, in 2022-2023 we received an additional £29,270 in Top-Up Funding.
 It is also possible to apply to the Local Authority for additional high-needs funding - this is agreed and allocated on a case by case basis.
-In 2021-2022 we received £59,048 in exceptional needs funding.
+In 2022-2023 we received £61,752 in exceptional needs funding.

-The funding we received last year, 2020 - 2021, was put towards funding the following support for pupils:
+The funding we received last year, 2022 - 2023, was put towards funding the following support for pupils:

-Provision/Interventions (list does not include items funded from exceptional circumstances funding) Frequency Size of Group Y2 Maths and English catch up 30 minutes daily 5 maths, 5 English Phonics phase 4 and 5 intervention Y2 20 minutes daily 5 NELI - reception half hour a day for 3 days, 1 hour a day for 2 days 6 Attention Autism - Reception 10 minutes daily 3 SALT - Reception 10 minutes daily 4 Number masters Y1/2 20 minutes daily 5 SALT Y2 3 x week approx 10 minutes 1 Fine motor skills Y2 10 minutes daily 5 Bucket Time Y1 10 minutes Daily 5 Phonics catch up, letter formation Y1 15 minutes Daily 7 SALT Y1 15 minutes Daily 5 Fine motor skills Reception/Y1 10 minutes Daily 5 ELSA (Emotional Literacy Support Assistant) 2 hours Daily 6 1-2-1 SEN LSA (part funded exceptional circumstances) Daily 26.25 hrs a week 1-2-1 SEN LSA Daily 26.25 hrs a week 1 Attention Autism Training Training 2 PECs training (Picture Exchange Communication System) Training 2 1-2-1 MSA 1 hour Daily 1 S2S (School-2-School Support) Package 2 Educational Psychologist package package - 3.5 days 3 ELSA staff supervision sessions Package 1 member of staff Sensory toys and sensory learning aids Bundle 1 ELSA Training Training 2
+Provision/Interventions (list does not include items funded from exceptional circumstances funding)

+Y2 Maths and English catch up

+Phonics phase 4 and 5 intervention Y2

+NELI - reception

+Attention Autism - Reception

+SALT - Reception

+Number masters Y1/2

+SALT Y2

+Fine motor skills Y2

+Bucket Time Y1

+Phonics catch up, letter formation Y1

+SALT Y1

+Fine motor skills Reception/Y1

+ELSA (Emotional Literacy Support Assistant)

+1-2-1 SEN LSA (part funded exceptional circumstances)

+1-2-1 SEN LSA

+Attention Autism Training

+PECs training (Picture Exchange Communication System)

+1-2-1 MSA

+S2S (School-2-School Support)

+Educational Psychologist package

+ELSA staff supervision sessions

+Sensory toys and sensory learning aids

+ELSA Training

-Our SEN funding allocation for 2022-2023 is £31,848.
+Our SEN funding allocation for 2023-2024 is £30,010.
 For our anticipated provision map for this academic year please see Appendix B.